Well it’s been a while since I’ve visited my own site so I thought I’d take a few minutes and catch you up.

 The Smithsonian Folkways has released an album featuring the songs of Alberta artists.
 Terry’s song, ‘Long Dusty Road’, from her ‘High Mileage Soul’ CD is one of the tracks included on this disc.
 It is a good indication of the high regard awarded to Terry Morrison as a songwriter.

-The ‘Christmas Carol Project’ , a stage show that has featured the same musical cast members for 20 years, wrapped up this past Christmas as this ensemble.
+The ‘Christmas Carol Project’ , a stage show that has featured the same musical cast members for 20 years, wrapped up Christmas 2015.
 It was a memorable run.The Carol Project is like one of those tiny presents off in the corner under the tree that you almost ignore.
 But to do so would be a big mistake, for the true spirit of the season shines within it.
 Toronto Star Review

 I have recently been asked to sub in for Sherryl Sewepagaham of the Edmonton vocal group ‘Asani’.
 It’s been a pretty challenging learning curve but with the huge benefit of getting to perform with these wonderful women.
 Sherryl is off to Vancouver to further her education in music therapy.
 Asani